-Angelina College is accredited for pharmacy technician training by the American Society of Health System Pharmacists (ASHP).Students must register with the Texas State Board of Pharmacy as a pharmacy technician-trainee prior to attending clinical.
+Angelina College is accredited for pharmacy technician training by the American Society of Health System Pharmacists (ASHP) and Accreditation Council for Pharmacy Education (ACPE).
+Students must register with the Texas State Board of Pharmacy as an ACTIVE pharmacy technician-trainee prior to attending clinical.
+Students must register with the Texas State Board of Pharmacy as a pharmacy technician-trainee prior to attending clinical.
 Students will be eligible to take the National Pharmacy Technician Certification Examination that is administered by the Pharmacy Technicians Certification Board (PTCB).
-Students enrolled in the program will also be eligible to become certified in the preparation of intravenous admixtures through the Texas State Board of Pharmacy.
+Students enrolled in the program will also be eligible to become certified in the preparation of intravenous admixtures.
 In addition, this will meet the required 40 hours of training on compounding sterile products.
 Upon completion of the program, the graduate will receive a certificate of completion from Angelina College and from the Pharmacy Technology Program.

-The program curriculum is a balance of approved didactic, simulated and experiential training, which offers the student an opportunity for educational development as well as occupational competence during the nine-month program.
+The program curriculum is a balance of approved didactic, simulated lab and experiential training, which offers the student an opportunity for educational development as well as occupational competence during the nine-month program.
 The student must achieve a minimum grade of "C" in all (PHRA) pharmacy technology courses or be dropped from the program.

 All applicants should be advised that any conviction of a felony or a misdemeanor charge (other than a minor traffic violation), or hospitalization or treatment for mental illness or chemical dependence can make you ineligible for certification.
+Applicants are informed of AC policies of illicit drug use, criminal background check, and immunization requirements during a mandatory information session.